 The H.R.1. bill also seeks to expand the access of voters in the United States to ballots.
 Voting reforms include requiring states to register voters automatically, to offer online and same-day voter registration options, to expand voting rights to ex-criminals that are no longer serving a sentence, and to establish Election Day as a national holiday.

-Melanie Sloan, CREW’s founding executive director, left CREW in 2014.
-She formed a public affairs firm, Triumph Strategy.33 She partnered in that endeavor with ProgressNow founder Michael Huttner.34
+Melanie Sloan, CREW’s founding executive director, left the organization in 2014 to form a public affairs firm, Triumph Strategy with ProgressNow founder Michael Huttner.
+6869

 References